 Program overview

-• Options for on-campus electives from other programs.
+• Opportunity to take on-campus electives from other programs.

 Featured Experiences

-The Master of Arts in Interdisciplinary Health program offers several unique experiences that enhance the learning journey:
+The Master of Arts in Interdisciplinary Health program offers several unique experiences that enhance the learning process:

 Career Options